Peer Support Service (East Sussex Community Network)

 About the service

 The Peer Support Service is provided by Peer Specialists, people with lived experience of mental health challenges, who can support you to take control of your mental health and stay well.

 The service is part of a network of mental health recovery support, called the East Sussex Community Network.

 To read the information on this page in a different language, please scroll to the bottom of the page where you can select a language of your choice.

 At Southdown we are committed to supporting people whilst keeping both our clients and staff safe by practicing good infection control.
 You can read our latest Covid-19 statement here.

 One to one support

-Peer specialists will work with you in up to 6-8 one to one sessions.
-They can help you to overcome challenges and work on specific goals including; managing your mental health, identifying your strengths and interests, connecting with the local community and taking part in volunteering, work and other activities you're interested in.
+Our trained Peer Specialists will work with you for up to 6-8 sessions enabling you to identify goals and overcome challenges that will help you move forward in your recovery and maintain positive health and well-being.
+This includes managing your mental health, identifying your strengths and interests, connecting with the local community and exploring options such as volunteering, returning to work or other beneficial activities.

 Drop in sessions